lambda-science/MyoQuant/README.md

 - **For HE Image Analysis** the command is:
   `myoquant he-analysis IMAGE_PATH`
    Don't forget to run `myoquant he-analysis --help` for information about options.
+- **For ATP Image Analysis** the command is:
+  `myoquant atp-analysis IMAGE_PATH`
+   Don't forget to run `myoquant atp-analysis --help` for information about options.

 _If you're running into an issue such as `myoquant: command not found` please check if you activated your virtual environment with the package installed.
 And also you can try to run it with the full command: `python -m myoquant sdh-analysis --help`_